JakubGorski/java-dataaccess-labs/README.md

-# Java data access examples used in JDBC, JPA, JINQ & JOOQ labs
+# Java data access examples

 A few exercises how to access a database from java using JDB, JPA, JINQ and JOOQ.